A

 These carpet

-up with a large carpet distributor or co-op to increase their buying power
+up with a national carpet distributor or co-op to increase their buying power

 and decrease their shipping costs.

-They use private labels to prevent you from comparison shopping
+They usually use private labels to prevent you from comparison shopping

 at other carpet local stores.
-It is much more difficult to get carpet
+It is often much more difficult to get carpet

-specifications from these dealers and it takes much more time to comparison
+specifications from these resellers, and it makes it much more difficult to comparison

 shop their products.

-little more with franchised flooring dealers but they usually have qualified
+little more buying from a franchised flooring dealer. but they usually have a

 Buying